2.20. TQL Fragments

 2.20.4.1.
 Parquet Files

 Parquet files are the simplest case, as they contain a schema as part of their metadata.
 The column names contained in the file’s schema are used to refer to the input data’s columns.
-All xGT data types are inferred automatically from the native Parquet data types except for the IPADDRESS type.
+All xGT data types are inferred automatically from the native Parquet data types except for the WGSPOINT, CARTESIANPOINT, and IPADDRESS types.
 Columns that potentially contain IP address data are presented to the fragment as strings (or lists of strings for list types) and the TQL fragment must treat them as such. xGT supports passing those strings directly to the output frame’s IP address column if no processing is required.

 frame = conn.create_table_frame(